aantropov/sailor/README.md

 # Sailor Engine
 ## About
-`Sailor` represents a game engine prototype, which is primarily developed with an emphasis on performance optimization and user convenience.
-This technical solution effectively utilizes multithreading and incorporates a bindless graphics renderer built on `Vulkan 1.3`.

-The engine's architecture was intentionally designed to be render agnostic, ensuring it doesn't have a fixed dependency on any specific rendering technology (with some limitations taken into account).
-The project's code adheres to the C++ coding style, and the project itself was designed to meet the `C++20` standard for the `x64` platform.
-Please note that as of now, the code has only been tested on the Windows operating system using the `MSVC` compiler (`Microsoft Visual Studio`).
+`Sailor` is a high-performance game engine prototype, designed with an emphasis on optimization and usability.
+It boasts a bindless graphics renderer built on `Vulkan 1.3` and uses multithreading effectively.
+Designed to be render agnostic, the engine doesn't rely on any specific rendering technology (some limitations notwithstanding).
+The code adheres to the C++ coding style and conforms to the `C++20` standard for the `x64` platform.
+Please note, the code has been tested only on Windows operating system with the `MSVC` compiler (`Microsoft Visual Studio`).

 ## Screenshots